rachana97-dot/FoodDonationSystem/README.md

 Dependencies: 🔄 Spring Web, Spring Boot JPA, MySQL Driver, Thymeleaf, DevTools. <br>

  ### -- Conclusion:
-This Food Donation Management System combines a user-friendly interface with a robust backend, utilizing Java, Spring Boot, Hibernate, and Thymeleaf. <br>
+This Food Donation Management System combines a user-friendly interface with a robust backend, utilizing Java, Spring Boot, Hibernate, and Thymeleaf.
-By incorporating dynamic form handling, database storage, and easy navigation, the system aims to facilitate seamless interactions for users interested in <br>
-contributing to the cause of reducing food waste and addressing food insecurity.🌍🍽️✨
+By incorporating dynamic form handling, database storage, and easy navigation, the system aims to facilitate seamless interactions for users interested in contributing to the cause of reducing food waste and addressing food insecurity.🌍🍽️✨